azureossd/azureossd.github.io/_posts/2022-06-08-Increasing-Request-Header-sizes-on-Linux-App-Services.md

 # .NET Core

-With .NET Core and Kestrel you can increase header sizes through the [`MaxRequestBodySize`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.server.kestrel.core.kestrelserverlimits.maxrequestbodysize?view=aspnetcore-6.0) property.
-The default for this is about 28.6MB.
+With .NET Core and Kestrel you can increase header sizes through the [`MaxRequestHeadersTotalSize`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.server.kestrel.core.kestrelserverlimits.maxrequestheaderstotalsize?view=aspnetcore-6.0) property.
+This property has a default set to ~32KB for total header sizes.

 If header size limits are hit, you'll also encounter an `HTTP 431 Request Header Fields Too Large` error.